seek4science/seek/install.md

 ## Installing Gems

+First install bundler, which is used to manage gem versions

+    gem install bundler

 Before installing the gems the following is needed, otherwise an error may occur whilst trying to install this gem: